History

 The first commanding officer of the newly formed ROTC unit was Lieutenant Colonel George Edward Pickett IV, great grandson of Confederate General George E. Pickett.
 Lieutenant Colonel Pickett graduated from the United States Military Academy at West Point, New York, in 1944 and was a veteran of World War II, the Korean War, and the Vietnam War.
 For his wartime service, he was awarded the Silver Star, two Bronze Stars, and Purple Heart.

-Currently there are five partner schools that fall under UCA: Hendrix College, Central Baptist College, Arkansas Tech University, Philander Smith, and University of the Ozarks.
+Currently there are five partner schools that fall under UCA: Hendrix College, Central Baptist College, Arkansas Tech University, and Philander Smith.
 All the schools are supervised by UCA’s Professor of Military Science, and together they form the Bayonet Battalion.